Almost Universal Metrics: Almost Universal Constant Curvature -waves

 for which the generic gravity field equations \textit{reduce} to those of cosmological Einstein-Maxwell with null dust.
-For this, we first extend Theorem 1 by showing that the Kerr-Schild metric (\ref{met1}) \textit{satisfies} the cosmological Einstein-Maxwell field equations with null dust with the energy density $\Phi$ as
+For this, let us first show that the Kerr-Schild metric (\ref{met1}) \textit{satisfies} the cosmological Einstein-Maxwell field equations with null dust with the energy density $\Phi$ as

 We show this result starting with the Einstein tensor of (\ref{met1}), which has the form

 where we used (\ref{eq:Background_two-tensors}).
 As in the background case, for the vector field $ A_{\mu}=\varepsilon\,v\lambda_{\mu}$, $F_{\mu}\,^{\sigma}$ takes the form $F_{\mu}\,^{\sigma}=\varepsilon\left(n_{\mu}\,\lambda^{\sigma}-\delta_{u}^{\sigma}\,\lambda_{\mu}+2V\lambda_{\mu}\lambda^{\sigma}\right)$; therefore,